 Each spatial stream has a per stream pseudo random and deterministic phase rotation applied to all the subcarriers.

-A frequency domain flat top window is recommended to be applied to the secure HE-LTF to enhance the security.
+A frequency domain flat top window is applied to the secure HE-LTF when configured.

 The construction of the Secure HE-LTF field is as follows: